-To display a file's revision history, right-click the file icon and choose File History.
-The History tab displays the file's history, including integration and label history.
-If a file revision is currently in your workspace, it is indicated with a red box:
+To display a file's revision history:

+- 1. Select a file in the Depot or Workspace tree.

+- 2. Do one of the following:

+- From the View menu, select History.

+- Right-click and choose File History.

+The History tab opens, listing the revision history for the selected file.

+From here, you can:
-To get a specific revision into your workspace, right-click a revision on the History tab and choose Get This Revision.

-To view a preview of a revision's content, select the revision on the History tab; then select the Preview tab at the bottom of the Details pane.
+- Get a selected revision into your workspace: Right-click a revision on the History tab or a file inside a changelist on the Submitted tab and choose Get This Revision. - Get a different revision into your workspace: Right-click a file on the History tab, in the Depot tree, or in the Workspace tree, and choose Get Revision.
+In the Get Revision dialog, specify the revision you want to get, any applicable options, and click Get Revision. - View a preview of a revision's content: Select the revision on the History tab; then select the Preview tab at the bottom of the Details pane.
 This shows a preview of any file at any revision.
-You can resize this tab to view a larger version of the file.

-To display branching history, click and choose the desired history from the drop-down menu.

-If the file is an image, you can view thumbnails of the image by selecting View > Show Files As and selecting the thumbnail size that you want to view.

-To compare two file revisions, click and drag one revision to the other.
+You can resize this tab to view a larger version of the file. - Display branching history: Click , and choose the desired history from the drop-down menu.
+If the file is an image, you can view thumbnails of the image by selecting View > Show Files As and selecting the thumbnail size that you want to view. - Compare two file revisions: Click and drag one revision to the other.
 P4V launches the file diff utility and displays the differences.